 - Gluten Free- use gluten free graham crackers to make this dessert gluten free.

 - Cream Cheese - We highly encourage Philadelphia brand.
 We use off brand ingredients often when making recipes but in this case we don't compromise because it changes the quality and texture of the cheesecake.
-If you're going to take the time to make this tasty dessert, do yourself a favor and use the right brand so you have the best experience.
-If you do use another brand, we recommend going with another high quality brand.
+We have recipe tested so many different kinds of cream cheese and none of them are as good.
+If you're going to take the time to make this dessert, do yourself a favor and use the right brand so you have the best experience.
+If you do use another brand, we recommend going with another high quality brand and not budget.

-- Blueberry- Top with garden fresh blueberries for a tasty blueberry cheesecake.
+- Strawberry, blueberry, or cherry - Top with fresh cut berries for a strawberry, blueberry or cherry cheesecake.

 - Oreo Topping- Make this Oreo inspired by adding crushed Oreos on top of the cheesecake.

 - Oreo Style- If you want Oreos baked into the cheesecake, add 2 cups crushed Oreo into the mix and stir in before baking.
-Or you can check our our no-bake Oreo Pie.
+Or you can check out our no-bake Oreo Pie.

-- Caramel- Drizzle with caramel syrup before serving.
+- Chocolate or Caramel- Drizzle with chocolate syrup or caramel sauce before serving.
 Check out our homemade caramel topping for our favorite recipe.

 Make sure to mix everything for the times listed.
 This will produce the smoothest creamiest cheesecake.
 It's also important to scrape down the bowl as many times as directed.
 This will again prevent lumps.
 Cheesecake is not the time to skimp on ingredients or steps.
 I promise if you follow these directions and use quality ingredients you will love your results.